tymyrddin/purple/source/docs/audits/iso27001/base-camp-check.md

 For each metric, define:

-- What: Which processes, controls, and objectives to measure (e.g., backup success rates, patch compliance, training completion)
+- What: Which processes, controls, and objectives to measure (e.g., backup restoration success rates, phishing click rate trends, patch compliance)
 - How: Methods and tools (automated monitoring, manual reviews, testing, surveys)
 - When: Frequency and timing (daily logs, monthly reports, quarterly reviews, annual assessments)
 - Who: Responsibility for monitoring, analysis, and reporting (specify roles, not just names)